vanshikagupta1919/Osfin_Assignment/README.md

 - Transaction evidence: rules verify and refine the label using actual data (status, duplicate patterns, refund flags)
 - Hybrid decision: semantic signal is combined with transaction signals; confirmations from data can override text-only guesses
 - Resolution mapping: the final category maps to the recommended next action
-- For natural language queries, the system integrates with OpenRouter API to use LLM models (here using deepseek/deepseek-chat-v3.1:free) to parse and answer user prompts.
+- For natural language queries, the system integrates with OpenRouter API to use LLM models (here using deepseek/deepseek-chat-v3.1:free) to parse and answer user prompts
 - Generates charts showing dispute trends over time and case history transitions.

 # Outputs produced after a standard run